RamanMaan/plantr/group_log.md

 - Everyone claimed an issue.
 - We identified our workflow:
   - iteration will be the branch with all the information of our current iteration.
-  - We do feature branches off Iteration and do dev work in those, then merge them back into Iteration.
+  - We do feature branches off Iteration and do dev work in those
+  - When complete we merge iteration into our branch and conduct a CR through slack
+  - After an changes need to be made we merge our feature branch into Iteration
+  - Any bugfixes go directly into Iteration
-  - Once the iteration is complete we merge it into master.
-Bug fixes go into Iteration and are merged into master.
+  - Once the iteration is complete we merge it into master
 ---
 ### Keaton - 5/31/2017
 - Added a stub database class to perform basic creation of plants as JSONObjects to be used as test data.